RBL-NCI/iCLIP_Pipeline/README.txt

 3) Deduplicate Reads
 scriptloop_sep_uniq_mm_all.py -> Separate_iCount_all.sh
-	create shel script that separates MM from unique reads -  (Novoalign only adds NH tag to multi map reads) -separate MM and unique reads
+	create shell script that separates MM from unique reads and adds NH tag to Unique reads -  (Novoalign only adds NH tag to multi map reads)
+		-separate MM and unique reads
 		-add NH:i:1 to unique reads
 			sort